-Green roofs are becoming increasingly popular and it’s not hard to guess why.
+Green roofs and living roofs are becoming increasingly popular and it’s not hard to guess why.

 Apart from their aesthetic appeal they are also beneficial to our health and that of our environment, offering a place for wildlife, production of oxygen and giving additional protection from extreme weather conditions.

 There are 3 main types of living roofs:

 Extensive – Is usually a blanket of moss or/and herb (sedum) which requires very little maintenance.

 Semi intensive – (Biodiverse) Which offers a playground and habitat for wildlife.
 This will consist of Herbs (sedum) and plants giving the area more scent and colour.